spatialthoughts/qgis-tutorials/source/docs/sampling_raster_data.rst

    <../pdf/sampling_raster_data_letter.pdf>`_ ]

 Many scientific and environmental datasets come as gridded rasters.
-Elevation data is also distributed as raster files.
+Elevation data (DEM) is also distributed as raster files.
 In these raster files, the parameter that is being represented is encoded as the pixel values of the raster.
 Often, one needs to extract the pixel values at certain locations or aggregate them over some area.
 This functionality is available in QGIS via two plugins - ``Point Sampling Tool`` and ``Zonal Statistics plugin``.

 Overview of the task
 --------------------